Personal Property Assessments

-Personal Property used in businesses, such as machinery, equipment, furniture, tools, fixtures, computers, cables, conduits, pipes, leasehold improvements, supplies, video tapes, horses, etc., must be listed with the cost and date acquired.
+Personal Property used in commercial enterprises, such as machinery, equipment, furniture, tools, fixtures, computers, cables, conduits, pipes, leasehold improvements, supplies, video tapes, horses, etc., is subject to assessment in Connecticut and must be declared annually with costs and acquisition dates.
 Business inventory is not taxable.

 Personal Property Declaration Forms

-Declarations are due to the Assessor by November 1st every year.
-If a business owner needs to request an extension for filing the form, the written request for an extension must be received by the Assessor's Office by November 1st.
+Declarations mailed to businesses during September are due to the Assessor's Office by November 1 every year.
+If a business owner needs to request an extension for filing the form, the written request for an extension must be received by the Assessor's Office by November 1.

-Connecticut law levies a twenty-five percent penalty assessment for failure to file a Declaration, omitting property or filing a Declaration late after November 1st.
+Connecticut law levies a 25 percent penalty assessment for failure to file a declaration, omitting property or filing a declaration late after November 1 without having been approved by the Assessor for filing an extension.
 Assessment notices are mailed at the end of January.

 Personal Property Assessment Appeals

-Appeals of the assessment must be made to the Board of Assessment Appeals by February 20th, except when a one-month extension is granted.
+Appeals of the assessment must be made to the Board of Assessment Appeals by February 20, except when a one month extension is granted.
 It is recommended that business owners first speak with the Assessor's Office before filing a formal appeal, to correct any errors or misinformation.